-10. The Physiology of the Nutrition and Secretion of the Domesticated Animals.
-First term, credit three hours.
-MWF, 10.
-Professor FISH.
+- 10. The Physiology of the Nutrition and Secretion of the Domesticated Animals.
+First year, first term, credit three hours.
+M W F, 10.
+Professor FISH. - 11.

-11. Physiology Recitations.
-Second term, credit three hours, T Th 9 F, 8 or M, 8, T Th, 10.
-Professor FISH and Assistant Professor HAYDEN.

 Physiology Recitations.
-First term, second year, credit two hours, I2.
-T F, 8; or T, 9, S, 8.
-Professor FISH and Assistant Professor HAYDEN.

-13. The Physiology of the Muscular and Nervous Systems.
-Second term, second year, credit two hours.
-MW, 10.
-Assistant Professor HAYDEN.

-14. Physiological Laboratory.
+Second term, credit three hours.
+T Th F, 9, or M, 8, T Th, 10.
+Professor Fish and Assistant Professor Hayden. - 12.
+Physiology Recitations.
+Second year, first term, credit two hours.
+TF, 8; or T, 9, S, 8.
+Professor Fish and Assistant Professor Hayden. - 13.
+The Physiology of the Muscular and Nervous Systems.
+Second year, second term, credit two hours.
+M W, 10.
+Assistant Professor HAYDEN. - 14.
+Physiological Laboratory.
 A portion of the course is devoted to chemical physiology.
 Artificial digestive juices are tested upon the various kinds of foodstuffs by the students and careful notes kept of the various changes.
 Milk, bile, and blood are also studied, with a spectroscopic examination of blood.
 A portion of the work is devoted to a study of the phenomena associated with the circulatory, respiratory, muscular, and nervous systems.
 Students are required to obtain and preserve graphic records of these phenomena, whenever possible.
 Certain experiments requiring special apparatus and special care are performed as demonstrations by the instructors, with the assistance of the students when possible.
 First term, second year, five hours a week.
 M, 11-1 and T, 10-1; or T, 2-5 and Th, 8-10.
-Professor FISH, Assistant Professor HAYDEN, and Assistants.

-15. Urine Analysis.
+Professor FISH, Assistant Professor HAYDEN, and assistants. - 15.
+Urine Analysis.
 Laboratory work devoted to the comparative study of urine.
 Examinations are made of human urine and that of the domesticated animals, especially the horse.
-In addition to the chemical examinations some attention will be devoted to a microscopic study of urinary deposits.
+In addition to the chemical examination some attention will be devoted to a microscopic study of urinary deposits.
 Third year, second term, three hours a week.
 F, 10-1; or S, 10-1.
-Professor FISH, Assistant Professor HAYDEN, and Assistants.

-16. Advanced Physiology.
+Professor FISH, Assistant Professor HAYDEN, and assistants. - 16.
+Milk Hygiene.
+Recitations and demonstrations.
+Fourth year, second term.
+S, 9-11, or 11-1.
+Professor FISH. - 17.
+Advanced Physiology.
 This course will be adapted to the needs of the students and will consist principally of laboratory work supplemented by such reading and reports as may be necessary.
 Five or more hours a week.
-Professor FISH and Assistants.
+Professor Fish and assistants.